-DuPont-Steilacoom Road serves as the principal freight corridor within the City, connecting freight to the industrial, manufacturing, and fulfillment warehousing uses to the north.
-Center Drive at DuPont-Steilacoom Road and Barksdale Avenue at DuPont-Steilacoom Road are the intersections with the highest percentage of heavy vehicles in the City, with 8-10 percent of vehicles passing through these intersections during the AM peak hour considered to be heavy vehicles.
-Per DuPont Municipal Code 16.05.020, commercial vehicles, with or without trailers, having a gross vehicle weight in excess of 14,000 pounds shall be permitted on DuPont Steilacoom Road, Center Drive from its intersection with I-5 to McNeil Street, Center Drive from its intersection with DuPont Steilacoom Road to Palisade Boulevard, and the entire length of Wharf Road.
+DuPont-Steilacoom Road serves as the principal freight corridor within the City connecting to the industrial, manufacturing, and fulfillment warehousing uses to the north.
+Center Drive at DuPont-Steilacoom Road and Barksdale Avenue at DuPont-Steilacoom Road intersections experience the highest percentage of heavy freight vehicle traffic in the City with 8 to 10 percent of vehicles passing through these intersections during the AM peak hour considered to be freight.

+Per DMC 16.05.020, commercial vehicles, with or without trailers, having a gross vehicle weight in excess of 14,000 pounds shall be permitted on DuPont Steilacoom Road, Center Drive from its intersection with I-5 to McNeil Street, Center Drive from its intersection with DuPont Steilacoom Road to Palisade Boulevard, and the entire length of Wharf Road.
 This aligns with the proposed Civic Drive and Palisade Boulevard accesses to the Subarea.

-The typical freight routing within the City, with this restriction in place, is shown in Figure 3.
+The typical freight routing within the City, with this restriction in place, is shown in Figure 6-3.

-Figure 3 - DuPont Freight Network Map
+Figure 6-3.
+DuPont Freight Network Map